Savita-Chahal2002/Health-Checker/readMe.md

 This project is licensed under the MIT License.

-# 🏥 Health Checker

-**Health Checker** is a web application designed to monitor and track the health status of various system components, websites, or services.
-It allows users to check the status of different APIs, servers, or URLs to ensure they are functioning correctly.
-This tool is built with the **MERN stack** (MongoDB, Express.js, React, Node.js) to provide real-time status updates and notifications.

----

-## 🚀 Features

 - 🌐 **Monitor Websites/Services**: Add multiple URLs or services to monitor their health status.
 - 🔔 **Notifications**: Get notified when a service or website goes down.